Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Introduction

-In this paper, we present an equivalent formulation of KRR, which we use to obtain kernel regression with the $\ell_1$ and $\ell_\infty$ norms, in addition to the default, $\ell_2$, norm.
-We also use the equivalent formulation to solve kernel regression using the three different gradient-based optimization algorithms gradient descent, coordinate descent (forward stagewise regression), and sign gradient descent.
-We relate each iterative algorithm to one explicitly norm-based regularized solution and use gradient-based optimization with early stopping to obtain computationally efficient sparse, and robust, kernel regression.
+In this paper, we present an equivalent formulation of KRR, which we use to obtain kernel regression with the $\ell_\infty$ and $\ell_1$ norms, in addition to the default, $\ell_2$, norm.
+We also use the equivalent formulation to solve kernel regression using the three different gradient-based optimization algorithms gradient descent, sign gradient descent, and coordinate descent (forward stagewise regression).
+We relate each iterative algorithm to one explicitly regularized solution and use gradient-based optimization with early stopping to obtain computationally efficient robust, and sparse, kernel regression.
+Even though robust kernel regression has more evident applications than sparse kernel regression does, since the calculations are analogous for $\ell_\infty$ and $\ell_1$ regularization we include both cases.
+In the results section, we however focus on robust regression.

 The rest of the paper is structured as follows.
 In Section \ref{sec:krr_rev}, we review kernel ridge regression, before introducing our equivalent formulation in Section \ref{sec:equ_krr}.
-In Section \ref{sec:kgf}, we review kernel gradient descent, introduce kernel gradient flow, and theoretically analyze the differences between KGF and KRR.
-In Section \ref{sec:l1linf}, we generalize KRR by replacing the $\ell_2$ penalty with the $\ell_1$ and $\ell_\infty$ penalties and introduce the related algorithms kernel coordinate descent and kernel sign gradient descent.
-Finally, in Section \ref{sec:exps}, we verify our findings with experiments on real and synthetic data.
+In Section \ref{sec:kgf}, we review kernel gradient descent, KGD, and present theoretical comparisons between KGD with infinitesimal step size and KRR.
+In Section \ref{sec:l1linf}, we generalize KRR into robust and sparse kernel regression by replacing the $\ell_2$ penalty with the $\ell_\infty$ and $\ell_1$ penalties, respectively.
+Similarly to in Section \ref{sec:kgf}, we also introduce gradient-based optimization algorithms that we relate to the explicitly regularized methods; kernel sign gradient descent for robust kernel regression, and kernel coordinate descent for sparse kernel regression.
+Finally, in Section \ref{sec:exps}, we demonstrate our findings with experiments on real and synthetic data.